 Part A usually covers these transplant services:

-- Inpatient services in a Medicare-certified hospital
+- Inpatient services in an approved hospital

 - Kidney registry fee

-- The costs of finding the proper kidney for your child’s transplant surgery (if there's no kidney donor)
+- The costs of finding the proper kidney for your child’s transplant surgery

-- The full cost of care for your child’s kidney donor (including care before, during, and after the surgery)
+- The full cost of care for your child’s kidney donor

 - Blood (if a transfusion is needed)

-Part B helps pay for these transplant services:
+Part B covers these transplant services:

-- Doctors’ services for kidney transplant surgery (including care before, during, and after the surgery)
+- Doctors’ services for kidney transplant surgery

 - Blood (if a transfusion is needed)